roscopeco/moxy/README.md

 assertMock(() -> mock.method(any())).wasCalledOnce();
 ```

-is simply saying "Assert that mock.method was called once, with any arguments.
+is simply saying "Assert that mock.method was called once, with any arguments".
 Simples!

 ##### Primitive matchers